-11.5.1 Subject to the prior agreement between both participating Member Boards, one scheduled drinks interval of 2 minutes 30 seconds may be taken at the midpoint of each innings.
+11.5.1 There shall be one scheduled drinks interval of 2 minutes 30 seconds taken at the midpoint of each innings.

 The following shall apply for the drinks break:

 No practice is allowed.

 If the scheduled number of overs in an interrupted match is 14 overs or less there will be no drinks break.